 - Personalise emails to customers - always address them by their first names.

 - Share pictures from the tour or activity with your customers via email.

 - Follow up on every lead.
 Remember that guy you talked to at a barbecue last weekend?
 He said he wanted to book a tour.
 Get in touch with him!
 Maybe it'll work out, maybe it won't, but don't forget to follow up every time.

 - Send post-trip emails to ask customers for feedback on your tour.
-You'd be amazed how willing customers are to communicate their feedback to you, especially when you've reached out to them directly.
+You'd be amazed at how willing customers are to share their feedback with you, especially when you've reached out to them directly.

 - Ask for testimonials.
 With the email feedback, ask your customer if it would be alright to use their positive words as a testimonial on your website or promotional material.

 - Try to get a few video testimonials from customers.
 A good review on TripAdvisor is great, but video testimonials really sell the entire experience.

 - Make the most of your email signatures by linking to your website and social media channels.